famous people with adhd or add

 These celebs are proof that ADHD doesn’t hold you back from living a full, cheerful life.
 These well-known professionals and celebrities, and many other less-famous folks, have uncovered ways to thrive with ADHD.
 Sometimes a struggle in one area evolves with a benefit in another.
 Let your child look beyond the negatives, find the positives, and utilize them as assets for thriving.

-We at Themba Tutors coach students with ADHD to flourish in every aspect of their life.
+At Themba Tutors, we help students with ADHD build executive functioning and academic skills so they can succeed in school and beyond.
 We help students with executive functioning, a major cause of their disruptive behavior.
 Executive functioning is a set of skills essential for day-to-day functioning – organization, time management, prioritization, etc. If you need help from our experts, you can reach out to us anytime!

 The following two tabs change content below.